maueroats/teaching/content/intermediate-cs/sem2final/30-grade-all.md

                  (list 100)]
                 [else (add-ex (rest data))]))

 4. (25 points) In a universe program, there are plants (circles) at various coordinates.
 Each one naturally grows at a 1mm (radius) per tick.
-There are two possible actions: click an area to "fertilize" and "reset".
+There are two possible actions:  "fertilize" and "reset".

     * The "fertilize" message will affect every player within distance of 10 units from the place it was applied.
     * The "fertilize" message causes each world to grow +2 faster than previously.